henry2004y/VisAnaJulia/docs/src/man/guide.md

 I want to have some C dependencies in my code instead of rewriting everything in Julia.
 This would serve as an attempt to quickly make things work.

+Right now this seems to be a little bit difficult for me.
+I need to learn from experts.
 Checkout [BinaryBuilder](https://juliapackaging.github.io/BinaryBuilder.jl/latest/#Project-flow-1) for more information.